-- The service undertakes regular epidemiological surveys so that there is up to date information on the dental health of the children on the island.
+- The service undertakes epidemiological surveys so that there is up to date information on the dental health of the children on the island.

-- However, any parent, whether their child meets the eligibility criteria or not, or Group Leader, who would like support or input from the dental team, is welcome to telephone the Children's Dental Service for advice (tel.
-725241).
+- Your family dentist can advice on any dental issues.
+However, any parent, whether their child meets the eligibility criteria or not, or Group Leader who would like input from the dental team, is welcome to telephone the Children's Dental Service for advice (tel.
+01481 227427).